potato0k/book-datables/README.md

 # book-datables
 An assignment for an interview

-Incomplete functions added into project regarding the filter functions for year and pages categories
+Incomplete functions regarding the filter functions for year and pages categories